rust-ml/linfa/algorithms/linfa-ftrl/README.md

 let mut model = FollowTheRegularizedLeader::new(&params, train.nfeatures());

-let mut rng = SmallRng::seed_from_u64(42);
+// Bootstrap each row from the train dataset to imitate online nature of the data flow let mut rng = SmallRng::seed_from_u64(42);
 let mut row_iter = train.bootstrap_samples(1, &mut rng);
 for _ in 0..train.nsamples() {